 antibody Any of a large number of proteins that the body produces as part of its immune response.
 Antibodies neutralize, tag or destroy viruses, bacteria and other foreign substances in the blood.

 batting average A traditional measure of batting skill in baseball.
-It’s the number of hits that a batter gets, divided by the total number of pitches thrown to the batter.
+It’s the number of hits that a batter gets, divided by the total number of times a player came up to bat.

 biomedicine The field of research that explores the biological basis of injuries or disease and their treatments.

 biostatistics Statistics applied to biology or medicine.
 When it’s used for neurology, it’s called neurostatistics.